-- The percentages show the proportion of Gold Corporation's sales revenue represented by the trading profit (gross margin) for the respective 1 financial year.
-The percentage decreased in 2010 / 2011 and beyond due to the inclusion of the refinery.
-Margins on the refinery's high volume bullion products are lower than those on the smaller volume but higher margin coin products, lowering the overall percentage. - Staff costs include employee benefits on-costs and contract staff costs, expressed as a percentage of trading profit (gross margin).
-Staff 2 costs are Gold Corporation's major expenditure, after the cost of precious metals. - Average cost per Exhibition visitor is derived by calculation of total costs of Exhibition divided by annual number of visitors expressed as an 3 index, with the 2002 / 2003 year indexed as 100.
-The number of visitors increased in 2011 / 2012.
+- 1 The percentages show the proportion of Gold Corporation's sales revenue represented by the trading profit (gross margin) for the respective financial year. - 2 Staff costs include employee benefits, on-costs and contract staff costs, expressed as a percentage of trading profit (gross margin).
+Staff costs are Gold Corporation's major expenditure, after the cost of precious metals. - 3 Average cost per Exhibition visitor is derived by calculation of total costs of Exhibition divided by annual number of visitors expressed as an index, with the 2002/2003 year indexed as 100.
+The number of visitors decreased in 2012/2013.